 Valuation Model Limitations

-The ambiguity surrounding pricing due to the absence of expiry dates directly impacts the effectiveness of traditional valuation models.
+The pricing ambiguity from absent expiry dates directly impacts the effectiveness of traditional valuation models.

 Standard models, such as Black-Scholes, rely heavily on defined time horizons and exercise parameters to estimate fair value.
-Without these, valuation challenges emerge, leading to significant pricing discrepancies.
+Without these, significant pricing discrepancies emerge.

-The inability to determine a definitive exercise timeline complicates the estimation of time value and risk factors, undermining the models’ assumptions.
-Consequently, market participants face difficulties in deriving consistent valuations, resulting in a lack of consensus and increased bid-ask spreads.
+The inability to determine a definitive exercise timeline complicates the estimation of time value and risk factors, undermining model assumptions.
+Market participants face difficulties deriving consistent valuations, resulting in a lack of consensus and increased bid-ask spreads.

 This uncertainty further impedes price discovery, as conventional inputs become unreliable.
-Overall, the absence of expiry and exercise mechanisms limits the applicability of established valuation frameworks, necessitating alternative approaches or adjustments to account for these intrinsic uncertainties.
+The absence of expiry and exercise mechanisms limits the applicability of established valuation frameworks, requiring alternative approaches or adjustments to account for these inherent uncertainties.

 Market Volatility Impact

-When market volatility intensifies, valuation difficulties for instruments lacking defined expiry dates become markedly pronounced.
+When market volatility intensifies, valuation difficulties for instruments lacking defined expiry dates become far more pronounced.

-Additionally, the ambiguity around exercise timing can exacerbate liquidity issues, further distorting market prices.
-The following factors illustrate the emotional and practical impact on stakeholders:
+The ambiguity around exercise timing can also worsen liquidity issues, further distorting market prices.
+Practical impacts on stakeholders include:

-• Heightened anxiety among investors due to unpredictable price swings
+• Heightened investor anxiety from unpredictable price swings

 • Frustration from unreliable valuation benchmarks